waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - FLOOR (Brown): Walkable, non-sliding.
 - ICE (B1F Rows 1-2): Sliding mechanic.
 - PIT: Warp to B2F.
 Filling a pit creates a stopper on B2F.
-- BOULDER: Boulders in pits do NOT reset.
-Boulders on floor reset on ladder use.
+- BOULDER: Boulders on floor reset on ladder use.
+Boulders in pits are permanent.
 - STRENGTH: Must be re-activated after battle or floor change.
 Verified.

 ## Encounters